 During our Wildlife week we also hosted Family Fun Day: Live at the Museum.
 Live animals came to the museum, ranging from cows, to scorpions, to chinchillas.
-(Our summer family fun days are free for members and included with the regular price of admission.
-For more information on our next Family Fun Day, click here.)

 Below I have included instructions for these activities.
 Here at the Center, we supply all the necessary materials and cleanup.

 During Art in the Garden we made animal masks.
 Children not only learned more about the animals they were creating, but had fun pretending to be the animal.
 At the end of the day we had a whole menagerie of animals!
 Foxes, wolves, bears, owls, and every type of cat.

 - Take a paper plate and cut it in half.

 - Hold it up to child’s face to mark eye placement.

 - Cut eye holes, double checking to see if your child can see through it.

 - Have your child choose an animal to create.